destroytoday/otletsshelf-for-siteleaf/README.md

 1. [Download](https://github.com/destroytoday/otletsshelf-for-siteleaf/archive/master.zip) the theme ZIP file.
 2. Upload the theme ZIP file to your [Siteleaf](http://siteleaf.com) site in the `Theme` section.
+3. Upload a 300x300px site asset `avatar.jpg`.
-3. Add a site meta field `description`.
+4. Create a site meta field `description`.
-4. Add `About` and `Library` pages.
+5. Create `About` and `Library` pages.
-5. Add a post with the description as the body, `Tags` and `Author` taxonomy, a `link` meta field to the Amazon page, and an asset to use as the cover.
+6. Create a post with the description as the body, `Tags` and `Author` taxonomy, a `link` meta field to the Amazon page, and an asset to use as the cover.

 ## Dev Instructions